tiganabryan/blumi-nextjs/README.md

 Just what I was looking for!

-<strong>Then I paused.</strong> A new problem had surfaced: while the layout was now adjusting on-render, it was happening a split-second after the component had loaded.
+<strong>Then I paused.</strong> A new problem had surfaced: while the layout was now adjusting according to the device width, it was happening a split-second after the component had loaded.
 This made the site look unfinished.

 After ensuring it wasn't a speed concern, I went down a rabbit hole of React's render cycle, server-side rendering, and a lesser-known React hook.